When your business is easy to start, it's also easy to get stuck

 Author: Leanne Knowles

-Your business was easy to start - but then you got stuck running it.
 Most small business owners find themselves there eventually.
 You have a good product or service, and your customers love you.
 But you just don't have enough time or resources to get over the growing pains.

 This article dives into the most common small business glitch: how a business that's easy to start almost always leads to the agony of getting stuck and stretched for time.
-What the..?

 We'll unpack:

-- The honeymoon phase of a new business, and why it’s a trap
+The honeymoon phase of a new business, and why it’s a trap

-- The founder trap: stuck and stretched
+The founder trap: stuck and stretched

-- How to shift to a scalable, profitable, freedom-based business model
+How to shift to a scalable, profitable, freedom-based business model

-- Charging based on time
+- You are selling services based on time

 - Late nights fixing things you never got paid for